TikTok’s 75 Hard Style Challenge Will Help You Nail Your Personal Style Without Spending A Dollar

 AdvertisementADVERTISEMENT

-The rules of the challenge are simple and require you to get dressed every day for 75 days, document each outfit, not buy anything new (yes, that also means adding pre-loved items to your wardrobe), organise and clean out your wardrobe, get creative, and set goals and intentions for the challenge.
+The rules of the challenge are simple: get dressed every day for 75 days, document each outfit, don't buy anything new (yes, that also means pre-loved items), organize and clean out your wardrobe, get creative, and set goals and intentions.
 “Repetition is what creates personal style — do not be afraid to outfit repeat,” says Lee in a video explaining what her sartorial challenge entails.
 “The point of the challenge is to get the most out of the clothes you already have and to become more confident when you’re getting dressed.”

 @oldloserinbrooklyn Kicking off 2024 with a style challenge!
 If you want to start the new year off by glowing up, saving money, getting more use out of your closet and firming up your personal style this one’s for you.
 75 days of intentionally getting dressed, collecting data, and discovering what you naturally gravitate towards.
 I’ve used this method many times and it’s one of my favorite easy ways to get back in touch with myself and see my clothes in a new exciting light.
 Challenge Rules: Get dressed everyday for 75 days Document your daily outfits Do not buy anything new Set your challenge goals/intentions Get creative and rely on your own brain for inspiration Organize + clean out your closet I will be taking part in the challenge and my personal goals are to start wearing pants more, firming up my casual style, and experiment with new shapes and silhouettes.
 I hope you’ll join me! #personalstyle #fashion #75hardstylechallenge ♬ original sound - Mandy Lee

 The benefits of the challenge are plentiful.
-Not only is it encouraging us to get dressed every day (a challenge in and of itself after working from home on and off for much of the last four years), but it also nods to the slow fashion movement by encouraging us to value the pieces we already own, all while nailing down the styles and silhouettes that we actually feel good wearing.
+Not only is it encouraging us to think about what outfit we’re putting on every day (a challenge in and of itself after working from home on and off for much of the last four years), but it also nods to the slow fashion movement by encouraging us to value the pieces we already own, all while nailing down the styles and silhouettes that we actually feel good wearing.

 “You’re going to be collecting a data set for what you actually wear,” Lee says.
 “This acts as a sort of catalogue to track what you’re really, really wearing, so you can enjoy your clothes in a new way and discover any wardrobe gaps that still exist.”
 Of course, by pausing all buys for 75 days while you thoroughly sift through your wardrobe, you’ll also notice the pieces you find yourself wishing you had in your wardrobe time and again (rather than impulse buying something you don’t need for one specific occasion, or to suit one mood).